 I started playing drums in my garage on a plastic trash can when I was about 8 years old.
 My Dad played when he was younger so he inspired me to get into it by teaching me paradiddles.
 Also my Mom is musical — she sings in choirs.
 Basically I got lucky and was born into it.

-My trash can drumming career didn’t end when I was 8.
+My trash can drumming career didn’t end when I was eight.
 In middle school, my drum teacher Craig started a STOMP-esque group called Boom Chaka where several drummers and I played on trash cans and buckets all over Santa Barbara.
-This was my first foray into organized music and I’ve been doing it ever since.
+That was my first foray into organized music and I’ve been doing it ever since.
 Now I play drums in a band called Bearer with my friend Jedd.
-We have yet to play a show, but trust me it’ll happen — keep your calendars open for 2019.
+We have yet to play a show, but trust me it’ll happen.

 How do you balance all of your creative endeavors?